As seen from Weehawken, NJ, across the Hudson River, 12/19/19

 ABOVE: A few miles east of the Mt.
 St. Helens Visitor Center in Washington State, Rt.
 504 crosses the Toutle River, (located near “Toutle” on the satellite image below.)
 BELOW: Topless Mt.
 St. Helens is visible from Interstate 5, about 35 miles away.

 The Visitor Center is between “Castle Rock,” and “Toutle.

-Thanks for viewing, zoom for a closer look.
+Thanks for viewing, and zoom in for a closer look.
 M 🙂

 Thanks for viewing.
-Comments are always welcome and zoom in for a closer look, and comments are always welcomed.
+Comments are always welcome and zoom in for a closer look.
 M 🙂

-As always, thanks for viewing, and comments are always welcome.
+Thanks for viewing and comments are always welcome.
 Zoom in for a closer view.
 M 🙂